ajay-gandhi/youmuse/README.md

 ## Todo

+* Drag from search results to queue for single play
 * Add link to go to video
 * Redo theme using ternary color scheme
 * Animate index page to player page